rafiko1/jigsaw-multilingual-competition/README.md

 4. Repeat steps 2 and 3 with various pretrained monolingual and multilingual models.

-We provide 3 sets of sample pseudo-labels (scoring on public LB: 9372, 9500, 9537) for you to test training monolingual and multilingual models against (refer to the Data and model files section below).

 Relevant upgrades to training:
 1. Implementing pseudolabels togehter with train labels in step 2.
 2. As final result, use a post-processing technique to earlier constructed pseudolabels.

+We provide 3 sets of sample pseudo-labels (scoring on public LB: 9372, 9500, 9537) for you to test training monolingual and multilingual models against.
+For post-processing, we also provide 11 earlier constructed pseudolabels where the Russian-related labels were modified.

 ### Code
 | Training | Comment |